flimflam-austin/hugo-cms-test/content/quick_reads/20180313-2018-03-13-trump-blocks-broadcom/index.md

       WHY THIS IS A BIG DEAL
     _key: card-1-e06162bb-b3d6-4329-973e-ebc9260ec59b
   - order: 1
+    useCheckmark: false
     body: >-
       ## How Rare Is This?

-      Only theA **5th time**A in 25 years Prez stopped a foreign takeover of a U.S. firm on national security grounds.
+      Only theA**5th time**A in 25 years Prez stopped a foreign takeover of a U.S. firm on national security grounds.